makusu/silex-skeleton-rest/README.md

     insert into `todotestdb`.`item` values
     (null, "Download silex-skeleton-rest.", "2013-01-01 00:00:00"),
     (null, "Utilize the skeleton so I can use it for my project.", "2013-01-06 19:00:00");
+    ```

 Why do we need to have 2 same database?
 It's not compulsory.
 The idea is just to differentiate between our development and our test database environment.

-4. Change the config to suit your environment.
+Change the config to suit your environment.
 Don't worry, it's very simple.

  * app/config/dev.php
  * app/config/prod.php
  * app/config/test.php
  * Copy app/phpunit.xml.dist into app/phpunit.xml, and take a look at the <php> environment at the bottom of the file
  * Your server configuration must be pointing to: web/index.php (prod) and web/index_dev.php (dev)

-5. If everything has been installed & configured properly, try to put this url in your browser:
+If everything has been installed & configured properly, try to put this url in your browser:

     http://silex-skeleton-rest/item

 You should see this result:

+    ``` json
+    [
+        {
+            id: "1",
+            name: "Download silex-skeleton-rest.",
+            created: "2013-01-01 00:00:00"
+        },
+        {
+            id: "2",
-    [{"id":"1","name":"Download silex-skeleton-rest.","created":"2013-01-01 00:00:00"},{"id":"2","name":"Utilize the skeleton so I can use it for my project.","created":"2013-01-06 19:00:00"}]
+            name: "Utilize the skeleton so I can use it for my project.",
+            created: "2013-01-06 19:00:00"
+        }
+    ]
+    ```

 Try also put this in your url:

     http://silex-skeleton-rest/item/1